-Azure File Sync service will remove support for TLS1.0 and 1.1 in August 2020.
+Azure File Sync service will remove support for TLS1.0 and 1.1 on August 1st, 2020.
 All supported Azure File Sync agent versions already use TLS1.2 by default.
 Using an earlier version of TLS could occur if TLS1.2 was disabled on your server or a proxy is used.
 If you are using a proxy, we recommend you check the proxy configuration.
-Azure File Sync service regions added after 5/1/2020 will only support TLS1.2 and support for TLS1.0 and 1.1 will be removed from existing regions in August 2020.
+Azure File Sync service regions added after 5/1/2020 will only support TLS1.2 and support for TLS1.0 and 1.1 will be removed from existing regions on August 1st, 2020.
 For more information, see the troubleshooting guide.

 Azure File Sync agent communicates with your Storage Sync Service and Azure file share using the Azure File Sync REST protocol and the FileREST protocol, both of which always use HTTPS over port 443.
 Azure File Sync does not send unencrypted requests over HTTP.

 Azure storage accounts contain a switch for requiring encryption in transit, which is enabled by default.
 Even if the switch at the storage account level is disabled, meaning that unencrypted connections to your Azure file shares are possible, Azure File Sync will still only used encrypted channels to access your file share.

 The primary reason to disable encryption in transit for the storage account is to support a legacy application that must be run on an older operating system, such as Windows Server 2008 R2 or older Linux distribution, talking to an Azure file share directly.
 If the legacy application talks to the Windows Server cache of the file share, toggling this setting will have no effect.